Nerdrantz/CyberBlaze/README.md

 # CyberBlaze

-CyberBlaze is a space simulator meant to run fully in the terminal
+CyberBlaze is a space simulator meant to run fully in the terminal built with python

 The project is fully open source and any additions welcomed!